Four Reasons You Need an Estate Plan

 Many readers will shake their heads in disbelief: How can celebrities worth tens of millions of dollars just not get around to creating an estate plan?

 As an estate planning professional, I find this situation all too familiar.
-Time and again, I speak with people who know they need an estate plan, but they don’t prioritize it.
+Time and again, I speak with people who know why they need an estate plan, but they don’t prioritize it.

 Many people wrongly believe that estate plans are only for the mega-rich and that “the rest of us” don’t have enough assets to worry about.